gohugoio/hugo/content/getting-started/installing.md

 The Hugo executable has one *optional* external dependency for source code highlighting ([Pygments][pygments]).

 If you want to have source code highlighting using the [highlight shortcode][], you need to install the Python-based Pygments program.
-The procedure is outlined on the [Pygments home page][pygments].
+The procedure is outlined on the [Pygments homepage][pygments].

 ## Next Steps